alsm6169/docker-learn/README.md

 * Basis Docker knowledge (what is docker and why it's a great idea to build docker based application)
 * Basic Airflow knowledge (what is Airflow, what can be achieved with Airflow)

-***Note: The python applications created are small and simple, no explanation of the code logic has been provided though they should be easy to read and understand.
+*Note: The python applications created are small and simple, no explanation of the code logic has been provided though they should be easy to read and understand.
-Same is true for the DAG code (i.e. the Airflow scheduler) Hence, Python is defined as a pre-requisite***
+Same is true for the DAG code (i.e. the Airflow scheduler) Hence, Python is defined as a pre-requisite*

+**Here is an overview of all the chapters.
+The actual commands to execute and more explanation is in the Readme of each chapter**

 ## docker001
 * Get familiar with basic Docker commands e.g. pulling a docker image, running a container, checking status